pdesrosiers/HOLMES/README.md

 The codes are based on the methods developed in Ref.
 1. These methods rely on log-linear models, which are classical statistical tools for discrete multivariate analysis (Ref.
 2).
 The higher-order interactions (Ref.
 3) are encoded into mathematical structures that generalize the concept of graph, namely simplicial complexes and hypergraphs.

 Note that in its current state, HOLMES can only uncover dependencies of order lower than 4.
+To go further, one has to implement the iterative procedure for the sub-saturated model with the desired amount of variables.
+The recipe for order can be found in Ref 2.
+Once implemented, the script has to be adjusted in order to find the appropriate cliques and run the tests on the possible candidates.
 ## Table of content

 1. [Usage](#usage)